rasadler96/papers/journal.md

 # Authors
 Rebecca Sadler, John Smith

+# Abstract

+We all know ducks are awesome and this paper proves that.
+Ducks 1: Horses 0

 # Introduction
 When we measure the power of a car, this is always measured in horsepower.
 Those of us who prefer ducks would rather measure this in duck power.